- 📝 Posted:

 Which is nothing new, since uth05win covered this part pretty accurately – I don't think anyone could just make up these structure member overloads.
 The interesting insights here all come from applying this research to TH04, and figuring out its differences compared to TH05.
-The most notable one there is in the default patterns: TH05 allows you to add a stack to any single bullet, n-way spread or ring, but TH04 only lets you create stacks separately from n-way spreads and rings, and thus gets by with fewer fields in its bullet template structure.
-On the other hand, TH04 has a separate "n-way spread with random angles, yet still aimed at the player" pattern?
+The most notable one there is in the default groups: TH05 allows you to add a stack to any single bullet, n-way spread or ring, but TH04 only lets you create stacks separately from n-way spreads and rings, and thus gets by with fewer fields in its bullet template structure.
+On the other hand, TH04 has a separate "n-way spread with random angles, yet still aimed at the player" group?
 Which seems to be unused, at least as far as midbosses and bosses are concerned; can't say anything about stage enemies yet.

-In fact, TH05's larger bullet template structure illustrates that these distinct pattern types actually are a rather redundant piece of over-engineering.
-You can perfectly indicate any permutation of the basic patterns through just the stack bullet count (1 = no stack), spread bullet count (1 = no spread), and spread delta angle (0 = ring instead of spread).
+In fact, TH05's larger bullet template structure illustrates that these distinct group types actually are a rather redundant piece of over-engineering.
+You can perfectly indicate any permutation of the basic groups through just the stack bullet count (1 = no stack), spread bullet count (1 = no spread), and spread delta angle (0 = ring instead of spread).
 Add a 4-flag bitfield to cover the rest (aim to player, randomize angle, randomize speed, force single bullet regardless of difficulty or rank), and the result would be less redundant and even slightly more capable.